 With so much research and development going into making quality synthetic oil, it can be at a higher price point a customer may not be able to justify.
 This is where semi-synthetic oil comes in.
 The hybrid lubricant is a mixture of conventional oil and the high profile synthetic oil at different ratios.

 The mix ratio will vary depending on the target price and efficiency.
-The more the synthetic oil in the blend, the more you will pay per quart and the better the performance you should expect.
+The more the synthetic oil in the blend, the more you will pay per quart and the better the peak performance you should expect.
 A semi-synthetic blend may have only 5% or 10% synthetic oil since there is no requirement as to what the mixture percentages should be.
 Therefore, the benefits received may be questionable for the increased price above conventional oils.
 The buyer should be aware of this fact, and not be misled by unscrupulous marketers.

 The rule of the thumb is that you should never downgrade from what your manual recommends.
 Never run an engine for which a synthetic oil is specified on semi-synthetic or conventional lubricants.
 This will accelerate wear and tear while reducing engine performance, and may void a warranty.

-You can, however, use synthetic oil on any mechanically sound engine and expect better performance.
+You can, however, use synthetic base oil on any mechanically sound engine and expect better performance.
 This will prolong oil and engine life, reduce engine pollution and improve overall engine performance and fuel economy.
 The result is less cumulative maintenance costs since you will get more miles before major servicing and even get better fuel economy from your engine.
 A quality synthetic oil may have a higher price per quart, but costs much less to use.
 The buyer should be sure to not get price and cost mixed up.

 At The Best Oil, we offer the highest-quality high performance synthetic oils on the market for the best available prices.
 Our selection of AMSOIL products are available for factory direct purchasing, giving you extra savings on the highest performing motor oil.

 The importance of using good-quality oil in an engine cannot be overstated.
 AMSOIL synthetic motor oils consistently outperform conventional and other synthetic oils in virtually every category of performance, including wear protection, extreme high- and low-temperature performance, foam control, viscosity retention, rust and corrosion protection, volatility and fuel economy.
 While other brands may provide good performance in some of these areas, AMSOIL synthetic motor oils consistently perform at the top in every category.
-Drivers can have confidence knowing that AMSOIL synthetic motor oils provide maximum performance and protection.
+Drivers can have confidence knowing that AMSOIL synthetic motor oils provide maximum performance and engine protection.